rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 On the one hand, Shaken Baby Syndrome describes a child abuse act where an adult exasperated by the uncontrollable crying of a young baby holds the child under the arms and vigorously shakes him or her back and forth.
 The brutal and repeated angular movement sustained by the baby's head during this act, amplified by the weakness of neck muscles and relatively large size of the infant head, may cause neurological injuries.
 Severe disability or death may ensue.
 These dramatic consequences on the child justify prevention measures targeting parents and caregivers, but also healthcare professionals who should be trained to recognize characteric signs in young victims.

-On the other hand, Shaken Baby Syndrome _also_ describes a set of related scientific hypotheses that we'll formulate as follows (medical terms will be explained briefly below):
+On the other hand, Shaken Baby Syndrome _also_ describes a set of related scientific hypotheses that we will formulate as follows (medical terms will be explained briefly below):

 1. Violent shaking causes rupture of _bridging veins_, _intracranial hemorrhage_, _retinal hemorrhage_, and brain injuries in infants.
 Other traumatic injuries to the head, neck, ribs, limbs, organs, and other parts of the body are possible, but absent in many cases.